-The beefsteak is characterized by serving sliced steak on rounds of bread in basic surroundings with few accompaniments but beer, originally ale, is a sine qua non.
+The beefsteak event was characterized by serving sliced steak on rounds of bread in basic surroundings.
+There were few accompaniments although beer – originally it was ale – was a sine qua non.

-Earliest accounts explain that men – the affairs were usually male-only until the 1930s – gathered in rude surroundings bereft of cutlery, table and chair, or even napkins.
-People sat on empty crates or kegs, and ate from the same which were covered with towels; these also served as napkins, in the fashion of some barbeque today.
+The earliest accounts explain that men – the affairs were usually male-only until the 1930s – gathered in rude surroundings bereft of cutlery, tables and chairs, or even napkins.
+Empty crates or kegs were used as seats or, covered with towels, as rude tables.
+The towels served as napkins, in the fashion of some barbeque restaurants today.

 While all classes of society indulged in beefsteaks, they were often associated with middle- and working class men.
-Business, historical, or political events provided the backdrop.
+Business, historical, or political occasions provided the backdrop.

-Non-meat food was, in principle, minimalist: often just celery or perhaps olives.
-In practice, a slightly wider range of food could be offered depending on who gave the event.
-The meat seems to have been, generally, sirloin or sometimes tenderloin, not chops or roasts.
-These cuts would have facilitated the slicing and serving in canapé form.
+Food other than meat or bread was, in principle, minimalist, maybe just celery, or perhaps olives.
+A wider range might be offered depending on who gave the event, but a minimalist spirit prevailed.
+The meat was usually sirloin or sometimes tenderloin, not chops or roasts, which facilitated slicing and serving canapé-style.

-Butter was part of it, some accounts say the steaks were dipped in it, some say the bread was.
+Butter might feature, some accounts state the steaks were dipped in it, some say the bread was.

-Serving lamb or mutton chops at the end of the meal also characterized many beefsteaks, giving rise to japes about “dessert”.
-One would think continuing volleys of beef on bread would satisfy the carnivorous urge.
-Yet for those who had stomach-room, a last fusillade from a different-calibre weapon was unleashed.
+A course of lamb or mutton chops at the end of the meal also characterized many beefsteaks, giving rise to japes about “dessert”.
+One would think continued volleys of beef on bread would satisfy the carnivorous urge.
+Yet, for those who had stomach-room, a last fusillade from a different-calibre weapon was unleashed.

-The World story was a detailed look at how Miller cooked steak and states nearby butchers brought him their best cuts to fete their good customers.
-His particular way of cooking and serving, which had the hallmarks of the later beefsteaks on a smaller scale, became sought-after by a wider public including uptown “parties”.
+The World story was a detailed look at how Miller cooked steak and states nearby butchers brought him the best cuts to fete their good customers.
+His particular way of cooking and serving, which had the hallmarks of the later beefsteaks but on a smaller scale, was adopted by a wider public including for uptown “parties”.

 I found a similar but not identical account in an 1893 New York Tribune story, but here Miller is called John Miller.
 I’m prepared to overlook the name inconsistency as the accounts otherwise broadly concur.
 Perhaps John was one of Billy’s sons.
 A known son, William S., later held beefsteaks in his carpentry shop using his father’s stove.
-A picture from the Museum of the City of New York’s website, see fourth-to-last image, offers excellent detail on numerous points including the ale, as in this instances glasses were used not pewter or porcelain.
+A picture in the Museum of the City of New York website, see the fourth-to-last image, shows excellent detail including for the beer, as in this instances glasses were used not pewter or porcelain.
 The beer is dark with a thin white head, probably an ale of some kind.

 The 1893 story adds interesting detail on how Miller’s idea spread, involving in part a name well-known to beer fans today – Yuengling.

 Numerous press stories on mid-1800s New York and London clubs mention the London Beefsteak Club.
-See this detailed account out of Troy, NY, here.
+See a detailed account in Troy, NY, here.
 Other press accounts, in New York proper, reference the London Beefsteak Club between 1850 and 1900.
 None admittedly link it to the New York beefsteak fad, but that isn’t conclusive.
 For one thing, the world of clubmen and anything coming out of the 7th Ward would not have been connected in stories of this nature.

 The point is, the English institution was certainly known in New York, despite the airy statement in the 1893 Tribune account that no such entity existed in Europe.
 The English club was originally connected to men of the stage.
 So was New York’s club mentioned.
 This suggests to me a London influence in the latter’s formation and purpose.

 Miller, a German, took over an English or Irish-sounding bar.
 The bar may well have served steaks earlier.
-The history of the porterhouse steak, and the shared English and American love of beef in general, underline the old connection of beef with Anglo-American culture.
+The history of the porterhouse steak, and the shared English and American appreciation for beef, underline the long importance beef in Anglo-American culture.

-Miller may simply have evolved a particularly popular steak dinner vs. the larger, semi-public event associated with the name beefsteak.
-But even if Miller influenced the later New York beefsteaks, the English elements to my mind, plus the communal/fraternal nature of the beefsteak, point to influence of London’s Beefsteak Club and the British-American chophouse/porterhouse in creating such events in New York.
+Miller may simply have evolved a particularly popular steak dinner vs. the larger, semi-public event associated with the term beefsteak.
+But even if Miller influenced the later New York beefsteak, the English elements to my mind, plus the communal/fraternal nature of the beefsteak, point to an influence of London’s Beefsteak Club and the British-American chophouse/porterhouse tradition in creating such events in New York.

-Perhaps Miller contributed the idea of serving small slices on bread rounds, and eating with hands vs. a sit-down conventional meal.
-Certainly Stateside, beefsteaks had non-English features but as I said yesterday the core elements of the early-1700s English and later-1800s American meals are the same: beef, bread or potatoes, ale.
+Perhaps Miller contributed the idea of serving slices on bread rounds, and eating with one’s hands versus the conventional way to dine.
+Certainly Stateside, beefsteaks had non-English features but as I stated yesterday the core elements of the early-1700s English and later-1800s American meals are the same: beef, bread or potatoes, ale.

-That, and the concurrent existence of London and New York beefsteak clubs suggest to me Miller cannot have had a decisive role in this story.
+That, and the concurrent existence of London and New York beefsteak clubs suggest to me Miller does not have a decisive role in this story.

 We know today that many iconic American drinks and foods have origins in England.
-Pulled pork does, the cocktail does, apple pie, bacon and eggs, pork and beans, the southern biscuit.
+Pulled pork does, the cocktail does, apple pie, bacon and eggs, pork and beans, the southern biscuit, it just goes on.

-The Museum of the City of New York’s page on beefsteaks is careful to use a qualifying phrase in regard to Miller’s importance, it may be noted.
-While outlining the known history of his role, it states that “some accounts” indicate he created the beefsteak phenomenon.
+The Museum of the City of New York’s page on beefsteaks is careful to use a qualifying phrase in regard to Miller’s importance, it may be noted as well.
+Outlining the known history of his role, it states that “some accounts” indicate he created the beefsteak phenomenon.

-But that Miller’s way with steak had some influence on what became an institution in New York, that is possible, yes.
+But possibly Miller’s way with steak had some influence on what became an institution in New York.

 Note re images: the first image was sourced at the Museum of the City of New York, here, and the second, from the menu archive of the New York Public Library, www.nypl.org, here.
-Both are used for educational and historical purposes.
-All intellectual property therein or thereto belongs solely to their owners or authorized users, as applicable.
+Both are used for educational and research purposes.
+All intellectual property therein belongs solely to their lawful owners, as applicable.
 All feedback welcomed.